mothaibatacungmua/CrackingELS/README.md

 # CrackingELS

-This repo contains the programming and theoritical exercises of the Elements Statistical Learning book.
+This repo contains the programming and theoretical exercises of the Elements Statistical Learning book.